-- 3.1.1 The Designated Safeguarding Lead (DSL) takes lead responsibility for safeguarding and child protection (including online safety) in the school.
-The DSL duties include: - ensuring child protection policies are known, understood and used appropriately by staff - working with the board of trustees to ensure that the Trust's child protection policies are reviewed annually and that the procedures are reviewed regularly - acting as a source of support, advice and expertise for all staff on child protection and safeguarding matters - acting as a point of contact with the three safeguarding partners (police, health and social care) - making and managing referrals to children's social care, the police, or other agencies - taking part in strategy discussions and inter-agency meetings - liaising with the "case manager" and the designated officer(s) at the local authority if allegations are made against staff - making staff aware of training courses and the latest local safeguarding arrangements available through the local safeguarding partner arrangements - transferring the child protection file to a child's new school - liaising with the Executive Headteacher/headteacher regarding ongoing enquiries under section 47 of the Children Act 1989 and police investigations and be aware of the requirement for Children to have an Appropriate Adult in relevant circumstances.

-3.2 The Deputy Designated Safeguarding Lead(s):

-3.2.1 Our Deputy DSL(s) is/are trained to the same level as the DSL and support(s) the DSL with safeguarding matters on a day-to-day basis.
+The Designated Safeguarding Lead (DSL) takes lead responsibility for safeguarding (including online safety) in the school.
+The DSL duties include:

+and child protection

+ensuring child protection policies are known, understood and used appropriately by staff working with the board of trustees to ensure that the Trust's child protection policies are reviewed annually and that the procedures are reviewed regularly.

+acting as a source of support, advice, and expertise for all staff on child protection and safeguarding matters

+- acting as a point of contact with the three safeguarding partners (police, health, and social care) - making and managing referrals to children's social care, the police, or other agencies - taking part in strategy discussions and inter-agency meetings - liaising with the "case manager" and the designated officer(s) at the local authority if allegations are made against staff. - making staff aware of training courses and the latest local safeguarding arrangements available through the local safeguarding partner arrangements - transferring the child protection file to a child's new school - liaising with the Executive Headteacher/headteacher regarding ongoing enquiries under section 47 of the Children Act 1989 and police investigations and be aware of the requirement for Children to have an Appropriate Adult in relevant circumstances. - work with the headteacher to ensure that the relevant staffing ratios are met, where applicable work with the headteacher to ensure that each EYFS child is assigned a key person] - 3.1 The Deputy Designated Safeguarding Lead(s): - 3.1.1 Our Deputy DSL(s) is/are trained to the same level as the DSL and support(s) the DSL with safeguarding matters on a day-to-day basis.
 The ultimate lead responsibility for child protection remains with the DSL.

-3.3 The Safeguarding Governor/Trustee
+3.2 The Safeguarding Governor/Trustee

-3.3.1 The role of the safeguarding governor/trustee is to provide support and challenge to the DSL and the leadership of the school/trust on how they manage safeguarding so that the safety and wellbeing of the children can continuously improve.
+3.2.1 The role of the safeguarding governor/trustee is to provide support and challenge to the DSL and the leadership of the school/trust on how they manage safeguarding so that the safety and wellbeing of the children can continuously improve.
 The role includes:

-- understanding the requirements of the Governance Handbook and Keeping Children Safe in Education 2022 - supporting and challenging the DSL on the standards of safeguarding at the school/trust - confirming that consistent and compliant safeguarding practice takes place across the school/trust - reporting to the board of trustees about the standard of safeguarding in the school/trust - 3.3.2 The DSL and the safeguarding governor/trustee meet on a regular basis to discuss safeguarding issues and to agree steps to continuously improve safeguarding practices in the school/trust.
+understanding the requirements of the Governance Handbook and Keeping Children Safe in Education 2023 supporting and challenging the DSL on the standards of safeguarding at the school/trust confirming that consistent and compliant safeguarding practice takes place across the school/trust. reporting to the board of trustees about the standard of safeguarding in the school/trust

+3.2.2 The DSL and the safeguarding governor/trustee meet on a regular basis to discuss safeguarding issues and to agree steps to continuously improve safeguarding practices in the school/trust.